-Credit Unit Statement for Master of Laws (Applicable to students admitted in the 2023-24 Academic Year or thereafter)
+Credit Unit Statement for the Master of Laws Programme (Applicable to students admitted in the 2025-26 Academic Year or thereafter)

 The curriculum requires candidates to complete not fewer than 72 credits with a total study load of not fewer than 1,800 learning hours (including about 270 - 288 contact hours), except where the candidate opts to complete one or more experiential courses.
 Where the candidate opts to complete one or more experiential courses, the total number of learning hours may be less than 1,800 (e.g. not fewer than 1,755 learning hours where the candidate opts to complete one experiential course and seven other courses).

-All law courses in the curriculum are 9-credit in value, except research courses, which are either 9-credit or 18-credit.
-We use 225 hours of student learning activities (including 30-36 contact hours) as the norm for a 9-credit course, except for the experiential courses, which normally involve 180-225 hours of student learning activities.
-Some of the courses are assessed with 100% continuous assessment.
-For courses assessed by a combination of coursework and examination, the actual percentages may range from 20% to 80% of respectively continuous assessment and in-hall examinations or vice versa.
-The Head of Department, on this basis, will ensure a proper balance in the allocation of weight to different modes of assessment.
+All law courses in the curriculum are typically 9-credit in value, with the exception of research courses that are either 9-credit or 18-credit.
+We use 225 hours of student learning activities (including 30-36 contact hours) as the norm for a 9-credit course and 60-72 contact hours for an 18-credit course.
+This aligns with the doubled credit value for a 9-credit course.
+Experiential courses generally entail 180-225 hours of student learning activities, including 30-36 contact hours.

+Some of the courses are assessed by 100% continuous assessment while some are assessed by 100% examination.
+For courses assessed by a combination of coursework and examination, the actual percentages may range from 20% to 80% of continuous assessment and in-hall examinations or vice versa.
+The Faculty of Law, on this basis, will ensure a proper balance in the allocation of weight to different modes of assessment.
 The four categories of law courses are summarized as follows:

-1. Foundation courses (9 credits per course, 225 hours of student learning activities)
+1. Foundation Courses (9 credits per course, 225 hours of student learning activities)

 These are mostly courses emphasizing foundational legal concepts and institutional framework.
 They also include courses on cross-disciplinary knowledge, as well as linguistic/technical skills.
-These courses are taught in small or large seminar/lecture format and assessments are generally in the form of class presentation, class participation, periodical assignments, short research papers with a total output of at least approximately 6,000 to 7,000 words and/or in-hall/take-home examinations, with the actual weighting of coursework ranging from 20% to 80% and the actual weighting of examinations ranging from 80% to 20%.
+These courses are taught in small or large seminar/lecture format and assessments are generally in the form of class presentation, class participation, periodical assignments, short research papers with a total output of at least approximately 6,000 to 7,000 words and/or in-hall/take-home examinations, with the actual weighting of coursework ranging from 0% to 100% and the actual weighting of examinations ranging from 100% to 0%.

-2. Seminar courses (9 credits per course, 225 hours of student learning activities)
+2. Seminar Courses (9 credits per course, 225 hours of student learning activities)

 These courses offer specialized/advanced legal or cross-disciplinary knowledge.
 They are mainly taught in seminar format with heavy reliance on extensive reading before the seminars and active participation in class discussion.
 These courses aim to further enhance students' knowledge of legal concepts as well as analytical and evaluative skills.
-Assessment for this category of courses is by way of a combination of class presentation, class participation, periodical assignments, inhall/ take-home examination and/or research papers, with a total output of at least approximately 6,000 to 7,000 words, with the actual weighting of coursework ranging from 20% to 80% and the actual weighting of examinations ranging from 80% to 20%.
+Assessment for this category of courses is by way of a combination of class presentation, class participation, periodical assignments, in-hall/take-home examination and/or research papers, with a total output of at least approximately 6,000 to 7,000 words, with the actual weighting of coursework ranging from 0% to 100% and the actual weighting of examinations ranging from 100% to 0%.

-3. Research courses (9 or 18 credits per course, 225 or 450 hours of student learning activities)
+3. Research Courses (9 or 18 credits per course, 225 or 450 hours of student learning activities)